 You and your partner might take on different responsibilities at home.
 Managing your finances, however, should be a joint effort.
 Take time to develop a budget that takes into account what each of you are willing to spend on needs and wants.
 Keep in mind, this may differ from what you can afford.

-Up to this point, you’ve had the luxury to spend as you please.
-Things change when you’re married, especially if pooling your money together, so it’s best to set some rules.
+It’s best to set some rules on spending if you and your partner are now pooling your money together.
 Will each of you have an allowance for wants?
 Should you consult your partner when spending over a certain dollar amount?
-Be clear to avoid problems down the road.
+Communicate clearly to avoid misunderstandings later.

-You both have likely incurred some debt and that’s fine.
-You just want to be sure to be on the same page.
-If one of you is attempting to pay down your debt while the other is constantly acquiring debt, it almost seems counterproductive.
-Chat about when it would be acceptable to borrow and generate a plan for paying down your debt.
+You both have likely incurred some debt and that’s perfectly fine.
+For greater financial harmony, align your approach to debt.
+For example, if one of you is attempting to pay down debt while the other is constantly acquiring debt, your efforts are counterproductive.
+Chat about when it would be acceptable to borrow and generate a plan for paying down the debt you already have.

-Life has a way of surprising us and not always in a good way.
-You may get a flat tire, find that your dog had a nice time chewing up your glasses, or worse.
+Life has a way of surprising us – and it isn’t always favorable.
+You may get a flat tire, find that your dog chewed up your glasses, or worse.
 What happens if one of you is laid off?
-Prepare yourselves by establishing an emergency fund.
+Prepare by establishing an emergency fund.
 Aim to have at least 6 – 12 months’ worth of expenses so you’re prepared for whatever comes your way.